Dora María Téllez: Imprisonment and release

 In June 2021, she was arrested by the Ortega government in a wave of arrests of opposition presidential candidates in the 2021 Nicaraguan general election as well as other opposition leaders, journalists, businessmen, peasants, feminists, and social activists.
 She was sentenced in February 2022, in an express hearing that took place within the prison where she was held.
 The Prosecutor's Office requested 15 years in prison, plus disqualification from holding public office.

 She was freed after 605 days of imprisonment along with 222 other Nicaraguan prisoners.
 She was expelled to the United States and her Nicaraguan nationality, along with that of the other prisoners, was revoked.
 The Spanish government offered to guarantee nationality to all prisoners.
-Shortly after her release, she recounted the conditions of psychological torture and violation of international law regarding prisoners to which she was subjected, although she admitted that there was no physical torture or violence against her.
+Shortly after her release, she recounted the conditions of psychological torture and violation of international law regarding prisoners to which she was subjected, although she said that there was no physical torture or violence against her.
 She spoke about the death of one her companions due to lack of medical attention, the former revolutionary general Hugo Torres Jiménez.